Common Platform Enumeration: vendor

 meeting the requirements for WFNs (cf. 5.3.2) MAY be specified as the value of the attribute.

 product

 The name of the system/package/component. product and vendor are sometimes identical.
 It can not contain spaces, slashes, or most special characters.
-Also may not contain underscores and the hyphen/minus sign.
+An underscore should be used in place of whitespace characters.

 version

 The version of the system/package/component.

 update

 This is used for update or service pack information.
 Sometimes referred to as "point releases" or minor versions.
 The technical difference between version and update will be different for certain vendors and products.
 Common examples include beta, update4, SP1, and ga (for General Availability), but it is most often left blank.

 edition

 A further granularity describing the build of the system/package/component, beyond version.

 language

-A valid language tag as defined by IETF RFC 4646 entitled "Tags for Identifying Languages".
+A valid language tag as defined by IETF RFC 5646 entitled "Tags for Identifying Languages".
 Examples include: en-us for US English, and zh-tw for Taiwanese Mandarin.